tareqabufayad/Microverse-html-forms/README.md

 # Mint Form page

-> This is a collaborative project which is about cloning a YouTube page.
+> This is a collaborative project which is about creating a Sign Up Form page.

 ![screenshot](./imgs/app_screenshot.jpg)